 Special COVID Note:

 The seminar portion of the Civil Justice Clinic will be conducted totally online via Zoom, live and synchronous during the scheduled weekly class time.
 The weekly supervisory conferences and other meetings will be conducted either in person or online, depending upon student availability and preference.
 Both live and online court appearances will likely be available, again dependent upon student availability and preference.
-For the Fall semester, the course credit will be limited to 4 credit hours.
+For the upcoming semester, the course credit will be limited to 4 credit hours.